-- Temperature Monitoring: Remains should be stored between 37-44F.
+- Temperature Monitoring: Remains should be stored between 37-44F in the BCP.
 The receiving facility must monitor the temperature to ensure the storage unit is maintained within this temperature range.
-Remote temperature monitoring equipment is available from various vendors if the hospital chooses to purchase this resource.

 - Fuel Management: Hospitals are responsible for monitoring fuel levels and refueling units.
 NYCEM has secured a vendor to support fueling, but hospitals should be prepared to provide fuel as needed.